Bowersrd/NCAAUtilityToolRelease/README.md

 : HOW TO - POLL EDITOR :
 1) Select your dynasty file (before week 9 will NOT show CFB (BCS) rankings)
+2) You can edit the poll in 3 ways:
-2) Click team image of spot you want to change, selecting new team will swap the new team with old team in its entirety.
+	2a) Click team image of spot you want to change, selecting new team will swap the new team with old team in its entirety.
+	2b) Drag and drop the teams where you want.
+Drag and drop TOP 25 and Drag and Drop #26-126.
+Cannot drag #26 onto #25.
+	2c) Use the sort arrows to quickly move the teams up and down in TOP 25.
 3) Tabs on the left hand side let you switch from BCS, Coaches, Media polls.
-4) When you are done editing your desired polls, the floppy disk icon in the bottom right is to 'SAVE DYNASTY FILE'.
+4) When you are done editing your desired polls, the floppy disk icon in the bottom right is to 'SAVE'.
 5) You can edit all 3 polls and then save, you do not need to edit one poll, save, edit another poll.
 The save icon will go away after the first save.

+: HOW TO - DB EDITOR :
+1) Simply load your file following same rules as COLLEGE PLAYOFFS #3 depending on your system.
+2) XOBX and PS3 users MUST hit the back arrow to re-save their file so it properly works.
+PC guys just close the app when finished.
+3) Each change auto saves, CTRL + Z can undo changes if you screw up.
+4) Export simply exports the CURRENT selected table.
+5) Import will import CSV records into the SELECTED table.
+Do not try to import SCHD into the PLAY table, you will mess your stuff up.
+The app will have a backup as mentioned before in the install folder.
+6) If you load a playbook file, you will see SITUATION VIEWER, use it to tweak what plays AI can call and how often (PRCT).
+7) Nothing is defined, its presented as laid out in the file.
+Hopefully will be added in the future.

 : PLAYOFF TIPS AND TRICKS :
 1) The camera at the top left allows you take a screenshot of your bracket at each step and save to desktop to share.